jdelgad/IRefuse/README.md

   - A run can be as few as 2 cards.

 ## Plan
-- v1.0: Support 3-5 players at the command prompt only
+- v1.0: Support 3-5 players at the command prompt only.
+- v1.1: Minor refactor.
+No rules change.
+Got rid of code smells.

 Software is licensed under the GPL